 You can easily create book friendly spaces that maximise deep levels of engagement, where children are drawn in to pick up books, listen to and share stories.
 You could make it a comfy enticing, cosy space with an indoor tipee or lots of cushions and blankets and of course fill it with books they can reach and sit and look at whenever they want.

-The two year old moderation project is specifically designed for practitioners working with two years olds.
-To find out more please click here.
+The Being two year old project is specifically designed for practitioners working with two years olds.

 Over a four year cycle every setting in Waltham Forest will have the opportunity to take part.